Queensland's competition policy

 Competition benefits society by driving performance, innovation and affordability.
 Queensland Treasury plays a key role in making sure Queensland has policies and economic regulatory frameworks in place that encourage a competitive and productive economy.

-- sets the policy and economic regulatory frameworks that ensures monopoly or near-monopoly government businesses - such as the provision of water and electricity services - charge a reasonable price and provide fair access for the use of their infrastructure
+- sets the policy and economic regulatory frameworks that ensure monopoly or near-monopoly government businesses - such as the provision of water and electricity services - charge a reasonable price and provide fair access for the use of their infrastructure

 - sets the competition policy (PDF 260 K) and complaints process (PDF 210 K) for the application of competitive neutrality principles to Queensland Government business activities so that they compete fairly with the private sector

 The Queensland Competition Authority (QCA) is responsible for the regulation of declared monopoly business activities under the frameworks administered by Treasury in the Queensland Competition Authority Act 1997.
-It also assists the Queensland Government in reducing the burden of regulation (or ‘red tape’) on business and industry and can conduct reviews and provides recommendations for improving the productivity of the Queensland economy.